 The internet is a crazy place.
 Not only do marketers and advertisers follow your every move, but there are also hackers and scammers lurking in the dark corners, ready to pounce on your personal information.

-And as much as we don’t want to admit it, these hackers are smarter than the average criminal.
+And as much as we don’t want to admit it, these hackers are more intelligent than the average criminal.
 They use clever tactics to trick you into clicking links with the potential to crash your system, spread malware and even steal your personal information.
-Tap or click to see how scammers are tricking Americans with fake IRS websites.
+Tap or click for eight of the biggest scams you need to watch out for.

 What the heck is DNS Hijacking?